-Stroke Treatment Rehabilitation
+Stroke Treatment and Rehabilitation

-Stroke results from poor blood flow to the brain resulting in severe decreased brain cell function or cell death.
-There are two main types of stroke, ischemic, due to lack of blood flow from a blockage, any hemorrhagic, due to bleeding from a vessel rupture.
+Stroke results from poor blood flow to the brain resulting in a severe decrease in brain cell function or cell death.
+There are two main types of stroke.
+First, there is an ischemic stroke due to a lack of blood flow from a blockage.
+Then, there is a hemorrhagic stroke which results in bleeding from a vessel rupture.

 Furthermore, there is usually a slow decline in brain function for many years before the actual “stroke” occurs.